billtubbs/cim-com-26312/README.md

 ### [`buffer-tanks.ipynb`](buffer-tanks.ipynb) — Section 2: Buffer Tanks

-Develops the theory and simulations for buffer (mixed) tanks used to smooth disturbances in feed stream properties.
+Develops the theory and simulations for mixed buffer tanks used to smooth disturbances in feed rate and material properties.

 - **Model** — transfer function for a single buffer tank and tanks in series; frequency response analysis (§2.3)
-- **Mixed Tank Example** — worked example of a single mixed tank
 - **Smoothing Quality Disturbances** — smoothing composition variations using a buffer tank (§2.2)
+- **Generate Bounded Random Walk (BRW) Sequences** — generates stochastic feed rate sequence
-- **Mixed Tank Simulation** — simulation with bounded random walk disturbances
+- **Mixed Tank Simulation** — simulation of a single tank with BRW disturbance
 - **Smoothing Flow Rate Disturbances** — surge tank model for smoothing flow rate variations (§2.1)
-- **Surge Tank Simulation** — simulation with bounded random walk disturbances
+- **Surge Tank Simulation** — simulation of a single tank with BRW disturbance
 - **Design and Sizing** — frequency response and sizing considerations (§2.4)
 - **Demonstration: Simulating a First Order System in Discrete Time Intervals** — discrete-time simulation of a first-order system, illustrating buffer tank dynamics